Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

     (v1.x) pkg> activate ./new_environment
     ```

-3. Instantiate the environment to install dependencies:
+3. Instantiate the environment to install dependencies that are needed to run:

     ```julia
     (new_environment) pkg> instantiate
     ```

-4. Exit the package manager and run the Julia script:
+4. Exit the package manager and run the Julia script by:

     ```julia
     include("knapsack_gurobi.jl")
     ```

-This will solve the knapsack problem using the JuMP package in Julia with Gurobi as the optimizer
+This will solve the knapsack problem using the JuMP package in Julia with Gurobi as the solver

 ## Questions